 The in-room amenities were by French Connection and whilst they ticked several boxes for being ‘eco-conscious’, it wasn’t clear whether they had been tested on animals or contained animal ingredients so we just used our own.

-Check-in to The Danna Langkawi for a Malaysian island beach escape where you’ll be well and truly treated to vegan luxury at every turn.
-Enjoy dinner at The Planters and see what creative plant-based dishes the chef presents.
-Don’t forget to spoil yourself with an afternoon in the spa, and by selecting some cruelty-free products on the way out!
+Check in to The Danna Langkawi for a Malaysian island beach escape where you’ll be well and truly treated to vegan luxury at every turn.
+Enjoy dinner at The Planters and see what creative plant-based dishes the chef presents; don’t forget to spoil yourself with an afternoon in the spa, and by purchasing some cruelty-free products from Tanamera on the way out

 The Danna Langkawi